Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 Are realtor fees negotiable?

 Like most things in real estate, your agent's commission fees are 100% negotiable.
 If you're in a seller's market, have a desirable home in a great area, or already have a buyer lined up, you may be able to negotiate a lower listing fee.
-That said, taking on pricing conversations with a professional negotiator can be tricky.
-Many sellers can get all the savings with none of the haggling by working with a low commission real estate agent instead.
+Taking on pricing conversations with a professional negotiator can be tricky.
+Many sellers can get all the savings without haggling by working with a low commission real estate agent instead.

 How much can I save with a low commission company?